jollifft/TDDMiniHack/README.md

     Assert.AreEqual(60+120+360, project.Duration);
 }
 ```
-Our next step would be the "Rafactor" phase, however, our current implementation of our project class should allow the project to build.
-So lets go ahead and run our new test.
+Lets go ahead and run our new test.
 As you can see, our test will fail, putting us in the "Red" phase.
 Our test is failing because our Duration property is being reset each time.
 Lets update our code to take care of this.

 We'll start by creating a new class named "Segment".
 Our project class will keep a list of different project segments.
 Our Segment class will look like this:
 ```c#